Toppling Colston’s statue could be an iconic moment for Bristol

 Bath’s news hits the headlines

-I’ve been with the BBC in Bath today, who have covered a major announcement about the Homes and Communities Agency’s investment in one of the South West’s most important regeneration projects.
+I’ve been with the BBC in Bath today, supporting a big announcement about the Homes and Communities Agency’s investment in one of the South West’s most important regeneration projects.

-My colleague David Warburton was joined by Bath and North East Somerset Council leader Francine Haeberling and director John Betty for morning interviews with broadcast crews outside the Bath Western Riverside development.
+We joined Bath and North East Somerset Council leader Francine Haeberling and director John Betty for morning interviews with broadcast crews outside the impressive Bath Western Riverside development.

 Continue reading “Bath’s news hits the headlines”